Posts Tagged ‘how to roast chestnuts’

 Best Chestnuts Foreign and Domestic

 Roasted chestnuts have been a big part of Tretter family tradition for many decades.
-And though I knew we had some chestnut trees here in the US, almost every chestnut I’d had until this year came from Italy.
+And though I knew we had some chestnut trees here in the US, almost every chestnut I’d had until 2022 came from Italy.
 That’s because American chestnut trees, billions of them that were a staple for both food and lumber, were decimated by an Asian blight beginning in the 1880’s (for more information, click this American Chestnut Foundation link) and therefore made US chestnuts hard to find, though there is a bright light at the end of the tunnel, as you’ll see below.

-Regarding chestnuts from Italy, by far the most explosively flavorful Italian chestnuts I’ve ever had I found last winter in an Acme grocery store imported by Bella Vita (“beautiful life”) while visiting my stepmom in Greenwich, CT.
-Those chestnuts roasted so well, had such a comforting chewy texture and tasted so good that I had to call the company to let them know how much I liked them.
+Regarding chestnuts from Italy, by far the most explosively flavorful Italian chestnuts I’ve ever had I found in an Acme grocery store imported by Bella Vita (“beautiful life”) while visiting my stepmom in Greenwich, CT.
+Those chestnuts roasted so well, had such a comforting chewy texture and tasted so fantastically good that I had to call the company to let them know how much I liked them.

 I called, and funny thing, Bella Vita is headquartered in Harrison, NY, and its smart, personable owner, Celso Paganini, lives within a half mile of where I grew up in that same Town of Harrison.
 You bet, small world.
 And, though those killer flavorful chestnuts are not yet available in North Carolina, something I hope we can change, please do look and ask for them if you live in the Northeast.
 They are well worth the effort and price.

-Regarding the domestic bright light mentioned above, I just found an exceptionally rich resource of American-grown chestnuts available from early November to mid-December through Suttles Farm out of Pelzer, South Carolina.
-Those fresh-off-the-tree chestnuts, as with their other fresh nuts, come to Hickory, North Carolina, where I live, by the truck shown below staffed by Shane Stuart (great guy) and his team.
-I have to say, with decades of experience, those South Carolina chestnuts are the freshest, easiest peeling, and sweetest tasting chestnuts I’ve ever had.
-It turns out that American chestnuts, which are making a comeback and, as noted by the American Chestnut Foundation, are known for their smaller size and sweet flavor.
+Regarding the domestic “bright light” mentioned above, I just found an exceptionally rich resource for American-grown chestnuts available from early November to mid-December through Suttle’s Farm out of Pelzer, South Carolina.
+Those fresh-off-the-tree chestnuts, along with other fresh nut varieties, come to Hickory, North Carolina, where I live, by the truck shown below staffed by Shane Stuart (great guy) and his team.
+I have to say, with decades of chestnut roasting experience, those South Carolina chestnuts are the freshest, easiest peeling, and sweetest tasting chestnuts I’ve ever had – exactly as noted by the American Chestnut Foundation.

 Like I mentioned in the last post, roasting chestnuts is very easy, especially in a toaster oven.
 Here’s all you need.